How Long Does BPC-157 Take to Work? Timeline by Condition

 Nerve Damage and Neuropathy

-Neurological tissue heals the slowest.
-Nerves regenerate at about 1mm per day under ideal conditions, and BPC-157 can’t change that fundamental biology.
-But it can optimize the healing environment and protect remaining nerve tissue.
+Neurological tissue heals the slowest of anything.
+Nerves regenerate at roughly 1mm per day under ideal conditions, and BPC-157 can’t change that fundamental biology.
+What it can do is optimize the healing environment and protect the nerve tissue that’s left.

-A study on sciatic nerve injuries found BPC-157 increased motor action potentials and accelerated functional recovery at 1-2 months.
+A study on sciatic nerve injuries found BPC-157 increased motor action potentials and sped up functional recovery at the 1-2 month mark.

 What to expect with nerve damage: